cram2/pycram/doc/source/knowledge.rst

 abstract methods.

 The methods that a Knowledge Source must implement are some basic methods to manage connecting to the knowledge itself and more importantly, methods to query the knowledge.
-The methods to access the knowledge are defined to reason about the a given action or object.
-The methods are:
+Which methods are provided by each knowledge source decides each knowledge source on its own by using the respective property as a mix-in of the knowledge source.
+The properties curren available and which a knowledge source can implement are:

- * reachable
+- `GraspableProperty`: Checks if an object is graspable
- * graspable
+- `ReachableProperty`: Checks if a pose is reachable
- * space_is_free
+- `SpaceIsFreeProperty`: Checks if a space is free for the robot to move to
- * gripper_is_free
+- `GripperIsFreeProperty`: Checks if the gripper is free to grasp an object
- * is_visible
+- `VisibleProperty`: Checks if an object is visible

 ## TODO link to example of knowledge source